-- Join an online support group.
-Both Alcoholics Anonymous (AA) and Narcotics Anonymous (NA) are offering online meeting forums in addition to some in-person meetings during this time.
+- Join an online support group – Both Alcoholics Anonymous (AA) and Narcotics Anonymous (NA) are offering online meeting forums in addition to some in-person meetings during this time.
 Meetings are a great way to find support for yourself and show support for others.
 Studies show that helping others provides the psychological benefits of combating depression, anxiety, and anger.
-Here are some links to local area meetings in the Western Chicago suburbs in addition to National meetings.
+Go online to search for a local meeting or here are some links to National meetings.

 - Call your sponsor (or mentor) – If you belong to a support group such as AA or NA, you hopefully have a sponsor.
 If you do not currently have a sponsor or mentor, reach out to your NA or AA branch leader.
-If it feels too overwhelming to choose a permanent sponsor, just ask someone to temporarily sponsor you for the time being.
-Picking up the phone to call your sponsor and talk about things that are worrying or irritating you is an important step in maintaining your sobriety.
-Thoughts can lead to actions so having a safe space to talk through can help dissipate the link associating thoughts with substance use.
+If it feels too overwhelming to choose a permanent sponsor, ask someone to become an “accountability buddy” for now.
+Picking up the phone to call your sponsor or other sober support to talk about things that are worrying or irritating you is an important step in maintaining your sobriety.
+Thoughts can lead to actions, so having a safe space to talk can help dissipate the link in your brain that associates thoughts with substance use.

-- Exercise – You don’t need to pay for a gym membership (many are online now anyway) or dedicate hours each day to reap the psychological benefits of exercise.
+- Exercise – You don’t need to pay for a gym membership or dedicate hours each day to reap the psychological benefits of exercise.
 Five minutes of aerobic exercise can begin to stimulate anti-anxiety effects, and a 10-minute walk can be just as effective as a 45-minute workout.
 Feel like stepping up your game from walking but aren’t sure where to look?
 Check out the following equipment-free workouts for something new:

 - Breathe – Mental health and medical providers are increasingly turning to meditation and deep breathing exercises to treat anxiety and other physical symptoms.
 Stress can cause your heart to race, and when your heart races, your body responds by telling you to hold your breath without even realizing you’re doing it.
 Deep breathing is something that you can do anywhere and anytime, and it will help lower your heart rate and help anxious feelings to subside.
 If you’ve never considered this before, these brief videos can get you started:

 - Think Positively – Cognitive Behavioral Therapy is a form of therapy that uses thought challenging to help change negative and anxiety-provoking thoughts.
-In addition to practicing thought challenging with a therapist, there is an infinite number of ways to find inspiration online.
-For starters, Pinterest offers great options (many of which are printable) to think positively.
+In addition to practicing this thought challenging behavior with a therapist, there are an infinite number of ways to find inspiration online.
+For starters, the internet offers great options (many of which are printable) to think positively.
 Here are a few examples:

 - Turn off the News – This may be easier said than done, so if you can’t turn it off completely, start with limiting the time you spend watching or reading news online (social media counts!).
 Designate one or two times during the day to check in on the world’s status and then move on to another activity.
 Also, look to add inspirational or motivational messaging into your daily routine.
 TED talks and Podcasts both offer plenty of options.
 The following are excellent places to start.